Your Audience

 What are they struggling with in their life?

-Getting the answers to these questions will enable you to craft a story that has impact.
+Answering these questions will enable you to craft a story that has an impact.

-The very best stand up comedians know this implicitly.
-It’s why they will often ‘test’ out their new material at smaller venues.
+The very best stand-up comedians know this implicitly.
+It’s why they often ‘test’ out their new material at smaller venues.

-They want to gauge the audience’s reaction.
-See if their initial hunch about what will resonate does so in reality.
+They want to gauge the audience’s reaction and see if their initial hunch about what will resonate is true.

-Often the first few iterations of a joke fail to meet their expectations so the comedian has to work a little harder to figure out what his fans really want.
+Often, the first few iterations of a joke fail to meet their expectations, so the comedian has to work a little harder to figure out what his or her fans want.

-The other critical thing to bear in mind is the way you speak to your audience.
+The other critical thing to remember is how you speak to your audience.

 Choose your language and tone wisely.
-Avoid the temptation to be too fancy and come across as a boorish know-it-all.
+Avoid being too fancy and come across as a boorish know-it-all.

 Remember that good communicators make themselves look smart.